Nutrition Education and Tools Project

 The COMPASS NOW 2012 and 2015 report, compiled by The Great Rivers United Way, identifies current and emerging needs and/or issues in our region.
 The report sites obesity, food insecurity, increased child poverty rate, increased Food Share usage, and transportation among the relevant issues.
 These findings indicate the wide range of needs present among those living in poverty and those struggling to secure even basic necessities.

 WAFER, together with our collaborating partners, will work towards addressing food insecurity, obesity, and nutrition through the “Nutrition Education & Tools Project”.
 The project will provide education programming and the tools needed for successful home implementation, specifically targeting the low-income population.
 For more information on this programming, please feel free to read through current program information (such as collaborators, funding, evaluation, and completed program summaries), the original grant proposal, the proposed budget, and remodel blueprints.

 During the summer of 2014 research was conducted which concluded that lower income people who need our services lack not only the skills, but basic kitchen necessities to prepare and eat healthier meals.
 The documents are also available in the links below.

 Pre-registration is necessary for all education sessions.
-We are currently accepting registrations for November 14th, 2017 provided by Mayo’s Dietician, and December 12th, 2017 provided by Chartwell’s Dietician.
+We are currently accepting registrations for January 30th, February 8th, and February 27th 2018 education sessions provided by Viterbo Dietetic Students.
 Though income guidelines are not posted for registration, the population these sessions are focused on are for people who meet “low-income” guidelines.